VincentzPham/COMP1682_FinalYearProject/README.md

 The integration of ML and DL in environmental science offers the potential to revolutionize how we understand and address climate-related issues.
 Predictive models can forecast future scenarios based on current and historical data, enabling proactive measures rather than reactive responses.
 This project not only contributes to the academic field but also provides practical tools for real-world applications in environmental management and policy formulation.

-By advancing the accuracy and reliability of environmental predictions, this project supports the global effort to mitigate the adverse effects of climate change, ultimately contributing to a more sustainable and resilient future after.
+By advancing the accuracy and reliability of environmental predictions, this project supports the global effort to mitigate the adverse effects of climate change, ultimately contributing to a more sustainable and resilient future.

 ## Datasets
-1. **Global Temperature:** Data sourced from [FAO](https://www.fao.org/faostat/en/#data/ET).
+1. **Global Temperature:**
+    - **Source:** Data sourced from [FAO](https://www.fao.org/faostat/en/#data/ET).
+    - **Description:** Contains historical global temperature records spanning from 1961 to 2023.
+    - **Key Features:** Monthly average temperatures, regional breakdowns, etc.

-2. **Greenhouse Gas:** Data sourced from [Kaggle](https://www.kaggle.com/datasets/unitednations/international-greenhouse-gas-emissions).
+2. **Greenhouse Gas:**
+    - **Source:** Data sourced from [Kaggle](https://www.kaggle.com/datasets/unitednations/international-greenhouse-gas-emissions).
+    - **Description:** Contains historical Greenhouse Gas records spanning from 1990 to 2014.
+    - **Key Features:** Yearly values, regional breakdowns, kind of GHG emissions, etc.

-3. **Fossil Fuels CO₂ Emissions:** Data sourced from [Datahub](https://datahub.io/core/co2-fossil-by-nation).
+3. **Fossil Fuels CO₂ Emissions:**
+    - **Source:** Data sourced from [Datahub](https://datahub.io/core/co2-fossil-by-nation).
+    - **Description:** Contains historical Fossil Fuels CO2 Emissions records spanning from 1751 to 2014.
+    - **Key Features:** Yearly values, regional breakdowns, kind of fossil fuels, etc.

 In this project, I work with numerical and time series data relevant to environmental metrics.